jahdiel/DS_P1/P1_802150328/README.txt

 Project Description
 ------------------
 This programming project works with virtual disks systems.
 It implements a virtual file system which allows the user to manipulate to a certain extent files inside such disks.
-Commands such as ls and cp are implemented to work on the files created.
+Commands such as mkdir and rm are implemented to work on the files created.

 ==============================================
 ------------------